Maldives Davis Cup team

 The Maldives Davis Cup team represents Maldives in Davis Cup tennis competition and are governed by the Tennis Association of Maldives.
 They currently compete in the Asia/Oceania Zone of Group IV.

 History

-Maldives competed in its first Davis Cup in 2022.
+Maldives competed in its first Davis Cup in 2022.The Men's team competed in November 2025 in the Group V Asia/Oceania competition.
+The team lost in the Finals 0-2 to the Northern Mariana Islands.
+The top player was Abdullah Faaih Fazeel' The team was coached by Farrokh Etminan.